SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-card.md

 Icons from the pre-defined set are theme-friendly and will automatically adjust to light and dark themes using theme primary color.

-For customized icons, maximum size is 24px by 24px.
+For customized icons, maximum size is 24 px by 24 px.
 Recommended formats are PNG or SVG.
 SVG icons scale better across different screen resolutions.
-Please make sure the icon has a transparent background, and it looks good both on light and dark theme.
+Make sure the icon has a transparent background, and it looks good both on light and dark theme.
 Learn about SharePoint themes.

 1. Title: Typically the app name.
 All titles should be in sentence case.